Excel for the web

 External references (links)

-You can refer to the contents of cells in another workbook by creating an external reference.
 An external reference (also called a link) is a reference to a cell or range on a worksheet in another Excel workbook, or a reference to a defined name in another workbook.
+You can use Excel for the web to view external references, but you can't create them using Excel for the web.
+You'll need the Excel desktop app to create or update external references.

 Drag the Fill Handle that appears in the lower-right corner of a selected cell or range of cells to fill the data into adjacent cells.

 Find cell content in the active worksheet.
-An easy to use dialog box gives the option to search up or down from the current selection in the worksheet.
+An easy-to-use dialog box gives the option to search up or down from the current selection in the worksheet.
+Find All lets you highlight every instance of your search term.

 Font and cell formatting

-Microsoft Excel desktop app supports the most advanced formula tools, such as 3D reference style and array formulas.
-Excel Online only supports the most basic Excel formulas.
+Microsoft Excel desktop app provides the most advanced formula tools, such as 3D reference style.
+Excel for the web supports a growing number of advanced Excel formulas, such as dynamic array formulas.
 Learn more about formulas.

 Full fidelity reading view